Kilimanjaro Packing List &Frequently Asked Questions

 Travel bag organizers(optional)

-highly recommended item that makes it comfortable to get all of your gear sorted inside a duffle bag.
+A highly recommended item that makes it comfortable to get all of your gear sorted inside a duffle bag.
 Also, using such organizers is helpful for keeping dirty and wet clothes apart from the clean ones.

 Footwear